Cal-CS-61A-Staff/cs61a-apps/slack/README.md

 # Slack

-WIP
-A brief description of what the app is meant to do.
+Slackbot for the 61A staff Slack.
+Handles things like Piazza post links, PR links, go/ links, PR LGTMs, staff emojis, among other conveniences.

 ## Setup

-WIP
-Include some steps to tell people how to develop this app locally.
+All packages are detailed in requirements.txt.

 ## Other Sections

-WIP
+WIP.
 Include details that could help people develop or use the app.